MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/readme-9.md

 - By default, microphone and speaker access is blocked by the browser policy for the voice and video channel.
 You need to change the settings to enable microphone and speaker access.

-- It is not possible for users to work in parallel on quick create, task flows and Channel Integration Framework(CIF) panel, because quick create and task flows render on top of CIF panel.
+- It is not possible for users to work with quick create, task flows and Channel Integration Framework(CIF) panel in parallel.
+This is because quick create and task flows when expanded will overlay on the CIF panel.

 Transport Layer Security (TLS) Requirements
 -------------------------------------------